 By the way, you may have wondered why cones have a numbering system that starts with cone 1 and goes all the way to cone 42 and then goes from 01 to 022.
 The Orton website (the major American manufacturer of pyrometric cones; www.ortonceramic.com) explains that cones were first developed in the late 1800's for use in factories that produced ceramics, not for studio potters.
 Ceramics were fired in factories to at least 2000 degrees so cone 1 starts at about 2000 and cones go up from there at about 35 to 40 degree intervals.
 When people began developing better low-fire techniques at factories, Orton decided to use a zero rather than a minus sign to measure heat work intervals lower that cone 1.
 So the lower temperatures start with 01 and go down to 022.

-Now I'll bring up a few issues in no particular order.
+Now I'll bring up a few issues about firing kilns that are important to me.
+These are in no particular order.
 First, find at least two people who want to become part of your loading crew and will consistently help you load the kiln.
 I asked Nick and Hitoshi to help me because I knew that both were interested in learning how to fire the kiln.
 They organize pots according to size and glazes so we can load more efficiently and get pots in the right places.
+Hitoshi has even instituted a new way of putting pots on the glost shelves according to height so we know immediately which pots need a 5 inch stilt and which need one that's 2 inches.
 They also keep an eye on things so I don't make major mistakes.
 Every time I put on a new shelf, for instance, one of them checks to see if we have sufficient clearance for the pieces on the shelves below.
 Kiln shelves get warped and can touch pieces that you thought were the right height.
 Sometimes they remind me that we need to put a cone pack on the next shelf so I don't use posts that are too short.

 Third, I like to do what other potters at HPG call a "soak" at the end of the firing.
 Actually it's not a soak since we don't maintain the same temperature for an hour but instead decrease the gas pressure which causes a slow decline in temperature.
 I didn't start out doing a soak because I wasn't taught that it was important.
 In time I ran into a few potters who told me they used an hour-long soak at the end of the firing to allow glazes to develop better crystals and for bubbles to heal over.
 What I've found over the last several firings is that when I turn the gas pressure down to 5 for 30 minutes and then down to 3 for 30 minutes, I don't end up with any bubbles in the bottom of my large bowls.
 Glazes like Oxblood bubble up alot and this longer soak helps those bubbles to settle down and for the glaze to even out.
 It also makes sense that it would favor greater crystal development and I've noticed that some of our matt glazes will become sugary with microcrystals forming during slow cooling near top temperature.